-(1) The information contained in this table with respect to beneficial

-- (2) The Directors and Executive Officers have the right to acquire shares of our common stock shown in this column within 60 days through the exercise of stock options or warrants. - (3) Shares of our common stock which are not outstanding but the beneficial ownership of which can be acquired by a person upon exercise of an option or warrant within 60 days as of April 9, 2001 are deemed outstanding for the purpose of computing the percentage of outstanding shares beneficially owned by such person and by the group of Executive Officers and Directors.
-However, such shares are not deemed to be outstanding for the purpose of computing the percentage of outstanding shares beneficially owned by any other person.
+- (1) The information contained in this table with respect to beneficial ownership reflects "beneficial ownership" as defined in Rule 13d-3 under the Exchange Act.
+All information with respect to the beneficial ownership of any shareholder has been furnished by such shareholder and, except as otherwise indicated or pursuant to community property laws, each shareholder has sole voting and investment power with respect to shares listed as beneficially owned by such shareholder. - (2) The Directors and Executive Officers have the right to acquire shares of our common stock shown in this column within 60 days through the exercise of stock options or warrants. - (3) Shares of our common stock which are not outstanding but the beneficial ownership of which can be acquired by a person upon exercise of an option or warrant within 60 days as of April 9, 2001 are deemed outstanding for the purpose of computing the percentage of outstanding shares beneficially owned by such person and by the group of Executive Officers and Directors.
+However, such shares are not deemed to be outstanding for the purpose of computing the percentage of outstanding shares beneficially owned by any